julzaza/wildwitchherbs/_posts/2026-04-23-pregnancy-protection-old-world-magic.md

 That made pregnancy sacred, but it also made it vulnerable.

+In many traditions, the same women who guarded pregnancy also worked first with fertility herbs, womb blessings, and conception rites to prepare the body and the house for new life.
+If you want to explore that earlier stage, see Fertility **[Herbs for Women: Womb Magic & Old European Folklore](/fertility-herbs-for-women-old-world/)**.

+---

 ## Why Pregnancy Was Treated as Spiritually Dangerous

 Across the Balkans, the Slavic lands, Mediterranean villages, rural Britain, and much of old Europe, **pregnancy was treated as a state that required guarding**.
 Not because the woman was weak, but because she was open, carrying life in a form believed to **attract both blessing and danger**.